MAHMOUD2ABDALLAH/Immigration-to-Canada-from-1980-to-2013/README.md

-# Line Plot Analysis: Immigration to Canada (1980-2013)
+# 4- Line Plot Immigration to Canada

 This branch visualizes immigration trends from Haiti, China, and India using Matplotlib line plots.